10 Amazing Things To Do In Cookeville TN

 Source: Cumberland River Basin

 Exploring the hiking trails at Cummins Falls State Park is another way to experience the park's natural beauty.
 The main trail, a moderately challenging hike, takes you through scenic forested areas and along the Blackburn Fork State Scenic River, leading you to the base of the waterfall.
 Along the way, hikers can enjoy the rich biodiversity of the region, spotting various plant and animal species native to Tennessee.
-For those looking for fun things to do in Cookeville, the hike offers a rewarding blend of exercise and natural splendor.

 2. Burgess Falls State Park